Gnumaru/executejs/README.md

 executejs
 =========

-Execute other javascript files from the browser easily
+Execute javascript files from within other javascript files from the browser easily!!!

-The purpose of this library is to implement a minimalistic "include/import/using" functionality in javascript, to prevent using several script tags into a html file.
+The purpose of this library is to implement a minimalistic "include/import/using/require" functionality in javascript, to prevent using several script tags into a html file.
 This is NOT suposed to be an asynchronous module loader like requirejs, or a synchronous module dependency resolver and build tool like browserify, it is intended to do at runtime exactly what a php interpreter would do when encountering the require and require_once function calls, or what a C compiler preprocessor would do with a include statement

 There is not yet a greatly accepted standard for javascript code modularity handling (I'm not talking about code modules definitions and usage, that is